gitlabhq/gitlabhq/doc/api/repositories.md

 ]
 ```

-## Raw file content
+## Get file from repository

-Get the raw file contents for a file by commit SHA and path.
-This endpoint can
+Allows you to receive information about file in repository like size and
+content.
+Note that file content is Base64 encoded.
+This endpoint can be accessed
-be accessed without authentication if the repository is publicly accessible.
+without authentication if the repository is publicly accessible.

 ```
 GET /projects/:id/repository/blobs/:sha